GuestMeNot/Creative-Thoughts/DecentralizedDigitalCertificates.md

 ### Decentralized Digital Certificates

-An issue with creating Digital Certificates without a centralized authority is validating the identity of a requester.
+An issue with creating Digital Certificates without a centralized authority is validating identity of an Actor.

-Assuming the physical street address and legal name of the owner of a digital certificate are not needed as part of the certification process as is often the case in Blockchain applications this approach can be used.
+Assuming the physical street address and legal name of the owner of a digital certificate are not needed as part of the certification process (as is often the case in Blockchain applications) this approach can be used.

+This example uses Blockchain as an immutable reference mechanism, but other approaches are possible.

 ### Blockchain based digital authority.